-Vishal is passionate about people, brands and businesses.
-He is a marketing expert with 20+ years of experience across verticals of Brand Management, Business Strategy, Media Sales and Development and has worked with leading brands in telecom and media industry.
+Vishal is passionate about people, brands, and businesses.
+He is a marketing expert with 20+ years of experience across verticals of Brand Management, Business Strategy, Media Sales, and Development and has worked with leading brands in the telecom and media industry.

 At the outset let me begin by stating some interesting facts that have emerged lately,

 - Indians spent more than 650 million hours using mobile applications in 2020.